BCLawLibrary/practical-ai-in-30-days/day-23-testing-your-prompts-and-assistants.md

 ### Use a Heuristic

-A heuristic is simply a practical approach to problem-solving that uses shortcuts to produce good-enough solutions quickly.
-For AI testing, this means using your judgment to evaluate responses without needing technical expertise.
+A heuristic is just a mental shortcut or a simple set of guidelines that help you evaluate something quickly without having to dive into super technical details.
+For AI testing, this means using your judgment to evaluate responses without needing advanced testing software or other technically complicated processes.

 For example, if you're testing an email-writing assistant:

-* **Run a variety of tests**: Ask it to write formal, casual, short, and detailed emails
+- **Run a variety of tests**: Ask it to write formal, casual, short, and detailed emails
-* **Apply quick judgment criteria**: Does it sound natural?
+- **Apply quick judgment criteria**: Does it sound natural?
 Did it capture the main point?
 Does it match your requested tone?

 The beauty of heuristic testing is its simplicity—you're using your common sense and human judgment to determine if the AI works well for your needs, without getting caught up in the technical details of how it works.

 ---

 ### Develop Scenarios